 System vulnerabilities utilities documented include natural disasters (62 percent), drought/water shortage (48 percent), and man-made disasters (29 percent).

 Stay tuned for further analysis investigating the correlation, if any, between long-term planning and resiliency.

 In the meantime, are you interested in learning more about financial planning best practices?
 Join us on September 25 for a webinar on setting financial targets for water utilities.
 Financial targets include a minimum reserve balance for the enterprise fund, a certain number of days cash on hand, a specific debt service coverage ratio, or a maximum debt-per-customer level.
-In this webinar, EFC Senior Project Director Shadi Eskaf will discuss financial targets and their benefits, and speakers from North Carolina utilities with outstanding financial performance (Stephen Winters from OWASA and Maria Hunnicutt from Broad River Water Authority) will discuss their utilities’ targets, how they measure performance, and how they make decisions as a result of adopting this practice.
+In this webinar, EFC Senior Project Director Shadi Eskaf will discuss financial targets and their benefits.
+Speakers from North Carolina utilities with outstanding financial performance (Stephen Winters from OWASA and Maria Hunnicutt from Broad River Water Authority) will discuss their utilities’ targets, how they measure performance, and how they make decisions as a result of adopting this practice.
 There will be time for questions from the audience for the utility speakers and the EFC.
 The webinar will be conducted on Tuesday, September 25, from 10:00–11:00 am ET.
-For more information and registration details, click here.